Big Pigeon in Southwest Iowa

 Allied Forces Enter Northeast France

-After dashing across northern France from Normandy, the Third Army entered Lorraine from the west in early September 1944, and crossed the Meuse River without difficulty, as shown on the accompanying map.
+After dashing across northern France from Normandy, the Third Army entered Lorraine from the west in early September 1944, and crossed the Meuse River without difficulty.
+However, when reaching the Moselle River to the east, Allied logistics had faltered and German opposition had stiffened.

 In early September, the Third Army comprised XX, XII, and XV Corps (V Corps at the top of the accompanying map was a First Army unit; XV Corps had no divisions assigned to it at the time).